briis/hass-weatherflow/README.md

 ## Available Sensors

 Here is the list of sensors that the program generates.
 Calculated Sensor means, if No, then data comes directly from the Weather Station, if yes, it is a sensor that is derived from some of the other sensors.
+Not all sensors show up on all installations.
+It depends on the Physical Device you have and where in the world your station is located.

 All entities are prefixed with `weatherflow_` and names are prefixed with `Weatherflow`